bk138/droidVNC-NG/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- If applicable, add log output and/or debugger backtraces to help explain your problem. -->

 **Your environment (please complete the following information):**
+ - droidVNC-NG version:
+ - Android version:
- - OS and version:
+ - Client-side OS and version:
- - VNC viewer and version:
+ - VNC client and version:

 **Additional context**
 <!-- Add any other context about the problem here. -->